mpguerra/user-goals-oauth-api-gateway/README.md

 ##### Step 1a: Get RedisToGo addon for Heroku #####

-TODO: Instructions for installing and connecting to ReidsToGo
+The 3scale Nginx OAuth2 extension requires redis to be installed on the nginx server so we need to add Redis to our Heroku instance and modify the redis connection code to access the Redis instance.
+In my case I used RedisToGo since it was the only redis addon that offers a free option.

 #### Step 2: Configure 3Scale Api Proxy and download Nginx config files ####

 You will need to choose oauth authentication mode from the API Settings for Authentication Mode.
-The following How To explains how to set this up for OAuth:
+The following How To explains how to set this up for OAuth: https://support.3scale.net/howtos/api-configuration#oauth-nginx-proxy

 #### Step 3: Clone this repo ####

 #### Step 4: Rename the generated .conf files ####

+Personally I renamed mine to nginx.conf and nginx.lua, but you can call them anything you like as long as you refer to them correctly where necessary (e.g in nginx.conf )

 #### Step 5: Modify nginx.conf ####
 Make the following mandatory modifications to the nginx.conf file:

 #1.
 Add this line to the top of the file
     daemon off;
+#2.
+Add this line to make the REDISTOGO_URL environment variable available to the .lua files
+    env REDISTOGO_URL;
 #2. replace 'listen 80;' with:
     listen ${{PORT}};
 #3. replace 'access_by_lua_file lua_tmp.lua;' with:
-    access_by_lua_file nginx_3scale_access.lua;
+    access_by_lua_file nginx.lua;

 See the sample **nginx.sample.conf** file for details, and for notes on other optional changes you can make.